Rexford Industrial Realty (NYSE:REXR) Releases FY 2022 Earnings Guidance

-Rexford Industrial Realty (NYSE:REXR) updated its FY 2022 earnings guidance on Wednesday.
+Rexford Industrial Realty (NYSE:REXR) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.770-$1.810 for the period.
 The company issued revenue guidance of -.

+Rexford Industrial Realty (NYSE:REXR) last announced its quarterly earnings results on Wednesday, February 9th.
+The real estate investment trust reported $0.23 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.08.
+Rexford Industrial Realty had a net margin of 26.46% and a return on equity of 2.97%.
+During the same quarter in the prior year, the company earned $0.34 earnings per share.
+On average, equities analysts forecast that Rexford Industrial Realty will post 1.62 earnings per share for the current fiscal year.

-REXR has been the subject of a number of research analyst reports.
-Robert W. Baird reiterated an outperform rating and issued a $82.00 price target (up from $74.00) on shares of Rexford Industrial Realty in a report on Monday, October 25th.
-StockNews.com downgraded Rexford Industrial Realty from a hold rating to a sell rating in a report on Thursday.
-JPMorgan Chase & Co. upgraded Rexford Industrial Realty from a neutral rating to an overweight rating and boosted their price target for the company from $78.00 to $84.00 in a report on Monday, December 20th.
-Zacks Investment Research downgraded Rexford Industrial Realty from a buy rating to a hold rating in a report on Thursday, January 13th.
-Finally, Wells Fargo & Company upgraded Rexford Industrial Realty from an equal weight rating to an overweight rating and set a $83.00 price objective for the company in a research note on Tuesday, December 14th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
-According to MarketBeat, Rexford Industrial Realty currently has a consensus rating of Buy and a consensus target price of $75.80.
+Several brokerages recently weighed in on REXR.
+Robert W. Baird reissued an outperform rating and set a $82.00 price target (up previously from $74.00) on shares of Rexford Industrial Realty in a research report on Monday, October 25th.
+StockNews.com raised shares of Rexford Industrial Realty from a sell rating to a hold rating in a research report on Friday.
+Wells Fargo & Company raised shares of Rexford Industrial Realty from an equal weight rating to an overweight rating and set a $83.00 target price for the company in a research report on Tuesday, December 14th.
+JPMorgan Chase & Co. raised shares of Rexford Industrial Realty from a neutral rating to an overweight rating and lifted their target price for the stock from $78.00 to $84.00 in a research report on Monday, December 20th.
+Finally, Zacks Investment Research downgraded shares of Rexford Industrial Realty from a hold rating to a sell rating in a research report on Wednesday.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Rexford Industrial Realty currently has an average rating of Buy and a consensus price target of $75.80.

 Rexford Industrial Realty, Inc is a self-administered and self-managed real estate investment trust, which engages in owning, operating, and acquiring industrial properties.
 The company was founded on January 18, 2013 and is headquartered in Los Angeles, CA.